 If you are planning a trip to England, then you really do need to plan to spend at least 1 day in York.
 It’s one of the most fascinating cities in England due to its history.
 This history is kept alive through the astonishing preservation of its buildings, streets, and shops.
-It is also one of our favourite places in England, where you feel that after spending only 1 day in York you could belong in a Harry Potter book.
-Here is our day trip to York itinerary to help you plan your own visit to this historic city.
+It is also one of our favourite places in England, where you feel that after your day trip to York, like you have been walking around in a Harry Potter book.
+Here is our day in York itinerary to help you plan your own visit to this historic city.

 This post contains affiliate links, so if you use these links to buy something we may earn a commission, at no cost to you.
 Thank you for your support.